777MW/TwilightToggle-Background-Service/README.md

+# ❗ This is the Background Service-only edition of TwilightToggle.
+# ℹ️ For the full up-to-date TwilightToggle application, including a full Windows system tray implementation, please visit the following repository:
+# ✅ _here_

 ### 🌜 Twilight Toggle - Windows Background Service Edition 🌞

-# ❗ This is the Background Service-only edition of TwilightToggle.
-## ℹ️ For the full up-to-date TwilightToggle application, including a full Windows system tray implementation, please visit the following repository:

-## ✅ _here_

 🌗 Twilight Toggle is a light/dark mode switcher for all websites you visit on **Google Chrome**!